rodrgsec/rodrgsec/README.md

 ---

-## Things you can actually use

-I'd rather show the work than describe it.
-These all run entirely in your browser.
-No backend, no API key, no model call, nothing sent anywhere.

 | Area | Current evidence |
 |---|---|
 | Cybersecurity | Cybersecurity fundamentals, ethical hacking, vulnerability analysis, penetration testing concepts |